Seasonal Farm Educator, 2022

 - A quick-learner with a friendly personality.

-- Passion for history, outdoor education, plant and animal sciences, and inquiry-based learning.
+- Passion for history, plant and animal sciences, and inquiry-based learning.

 - Ability to independently lead outdoor tours for groups of 25 – 40 youth and adults.

 - Comfortable leading interactive presentations (familiarity w/ Google Suite, Microsoft Office preferred).